ucesys/DataLakehouse/README.md

 docker-compose up dremio
 ```
 *2. Go to localhost:9047 and create your admin account*
+*3. Our Dremio instance is to create and query Data Sources!*

 # Architecture A: HMS as Iceberg Catalog